Baarilliant-ai/ReadMe/README.md

 ### As a IT professional...

-- Pretty, common, modern UI.
+- Smart, use every where, every model, modern UI.
-- Access to data, local and cloud.
+- Own data, local and cloud.
 - No vendor lock-in.
 - Self host.
 - Desktop Apps.